bitsofparag/Perplexica/README.md

    ```bash
    docker compose up -d
    ```
+6. (Optional) Copy `ui/.env.example` to `ui/.env` and update the `NEXT_PUBLIC_*` endpoints if applicable.
+Usually, you would need to do this if you run the backend and frontend outside of the docker compose setup.

-6. Wait a few minutes for the setup to complete.
+7. Wait a few minutes for the setup to complete.
 You can access Perplexica at http://localhost:3000 in your web browser.

 **Note**: After the containers are built, you can start Perplexica directly from Docker without having to open a terminal.